Where are they now? Seven players dubbed ‘the next Zinedine Zidane’

 Ahead of his move to Arsenal in 2008, Nasri was keen to play down the comparisons: “I think people were too quick to make the comparison.
 I was 17 and just starting out when I heard people calling me the future Zidane.
 I was shocked but I quickly detached myself from all that.”

 You don’t need us to tell you Nasri didn’t live up to the tag, despite moments of undoubted quality.
-After reuniting with former Manchester City team-mate Vincent Kompany at Anderlecht, the midfielder’s 2019-20 campaign has been largely decimated by injury.
+After reuniting with former Manchester City team-mate Vincent Kompany at Anderlecht, the midfielder’s 2019-20 campaign was decimated by injury – it was there that he decided to call time on his playing career.

 “For those of you who discovered Karim Benzema yesterday against Manchester United, get used to seeing him more often, as he is France’s best hope to make us forget Zinedine Zidane,” wrote Clement Andreau for Bleacher Report after Benzema had caught the eye with a goal for Lyon against the Red Devils in a Champions League knockout tie.

-While certainly a less alluring player than Zidane, Benzema has a medal collection to surpass that of Zizou, although much of his success at Real Madrid has come under his management.
+While not quite as alluring as Zidane, Benzema has a medal collection to surpass that of Zizou, and indeed much of his success at Real Madrid has come under his management.

-One black mark against the striker’s career will always be the controversy surrounding his international career, which saw him miss out on France’s 2018 World Cup triumph.
+One black mark against the striker’s career will always be the controversy surrounding his international career, which saw him miss out on France’s 2018 World Cup triumph, but he returned to action for Les Bleus at Euro 2020.

 “When he came here they called him the next Zidane.
 He isn’t in the same league as Zidane yet because he was a genius, but one day he could be up there because he’s got that ability” – Harry Redknapp.